FHSU Tiger Tots Preschool Center

 - Creative Arts

-A portion of each day is devoted to child-initiated play throughout the classroom.
-Materials for creative expression and experiences are always available to the children.
-Outdoor play and learning are a priority, and the children play outside daily (weather permitting).
+We devote a portion of each day to child-initiated play throughout the classroom.
+Children always have access to materials for creative expression and experiences.
+We prioritize outdoor play and learning, and children play outside daily (weather permitting).

 HEALTH AND NUTRITION STANDARDS

 We offer meals through the Child and Adult Care Food Program (CACFP).
-CACFP plays a critical role in supporting children's wellness, health, and development by providing nutritious foods.
+CACFP supports children's wellness, health, and development by providing nutritious foods.
 Our goal is to instill healthy habits in young children.
 These habits serve as a foundation for healthy choices in life.
 We follow meal patterns set by the U.S. Department of Agriculture (USDA).

-- Lunch includes five required components: milk, a bread or grain product, a meat or meat alternative, one serving of fruit, and one serving of vegetables.
+- We include five required components in lunch: milk, a bread or grain product, a meat or meat alternative, one serving of fruit, and one serving of vegetables.

-- Snacks must include two different groups from the following: milk, fruits, vegetables, bread or grains, or meat or meat alternatives.
+- We provide snacks from the following groups: milk, fruits, vegetables, bread or grains, or meat or meat alternatives.